Statement on Practice Recommendations for Pediatric Anesthesia

 6. POSTANESTHESIA CARE UNIT

-- Anesthesiologist/Physician Staff
+- Physician Anesthesiologist/Physician Staff

-In order to apply specific expertise in the provision of pediatric anesthesia services, an anesthesiologist or other physician trained and experienced in pediatric perioperative care, including the management of postoperative complications and the provision of pediatric cardiopulmonary resuscitation, should be made immediately available to evaluate and treat any child in distress.
+In order to apply specific expertise in the provision of pediatric anesthesia services, a physician anesthesiologist or other physician trained and experienced in pediatric perioperative care, including the management of postoperative complications and the provision of pediatric cardiopulmonary resuscitation, should be made immediately available to evaluate and treat any child in distress.
 Pediatric advanced life support (PALS) certification or equivalent training is highly recommended for anesthesia and nursing staff caring for pediatric patients.

 - Pediatric Anesthesia Equipment and Drugs